thara-k/rss_aggregator/README.md

 # rss_aggregator
-A template to use for Aggregating RSS
+A template to use for Aggregating RSS feed